The summer is heating up here in the White Mountains, and we know some sure fire ways to keep you cool while you stay and play.

 Cool off in a cave!

 A great way to take the edge off the heat is to explore some cool, dark caves.
-Lost River Gorge and Boulder Caves in North Woodstock, takes you on a short walk on a boardwalk that leads you through the shaded woods to a 35 foot waterfall and 11 caves.
+Lost River Gorge and Boulder Caves in North Woodstock, takes you on a short walk on a boardwalk that leads you through the shaded woods to a 35 foot waterfall and 12 caves.
 The granite caves stay cool all summer long and a couple have water running through them, dropping the temperature even more.
-Polar Caves Park in Rumney offers 9 unique granite caves, one that even has ice in it through the summer!
+Polar Caves Park in Rumney offers 9 unique granite caves, one that even has ice in it through August!
 There are shady Nature Trails to explore when you’re done adventuring in the caves.

 There are many swimming holes in the White Mountains, and they're a great place to spend some time on a hot summer day.
 These are a few popular spots but we’re sure you can find many more without looking too hard!

 Otter Rocks-Route 112 (Kancamagus Highway) in Lincoln.
 This popular spot offers facilities including a rest room and picnic tables.

 Sawyer Rock-Crawford Notch.
 This family-friendly spot, is a little hard to find from the road, but after passing Sawyer Rock on your left as you head West on Route 302, you will see a small pull-off on the right, and will probably see cars parked there.
 Take a walk down a small, dirt path and you will come to a beach, sunning boulders to jump from, and large pools of water to swim in.

 Jackson Falls-Jackson.
 This swimming hole is located right off the road, and offers picnic tables and many flat, smooth rocks to relax on.
 There are cascades, slides, and a waterfall with a natural rock seat behind it.